janaka/blog-janaka-dev/content/blog/tracing-with-dotnet-app-mesh-opentelemetry/index.md

 The agent + collector setup is [recommended by OTel](https://opentelemetry.io/docs/collector/about/).

-## Important Config Snipets
+## Important Config Snippets

 I'll link to the working example source code in the future.

 startup.cs for zipkin protocol.

 This code propagates trace IDs on outbound calls

 ```csharp
 using OpenTelemetry.Trace.Configuration;